-date cases deaths country SQL 2020-05-03 134 4 Afghanistan INSERT INTO mytable (country,date,deaths,cases) VALUES (Afghanistan,2020-05-03,4,134); 2 2 2020-05-03 7 0 Albania INSERT INTO mytable (country,date,deaths,cases) VALUES (Albania,2020-05-03,0,7); 3 2020-05-03 141 6 Algeria INSERT INTO mytable (country,date,deaths,cases) VALUES (Algeria,2020-05-03,6,141);
+date cases deaths country SQL 1 2020-05-03 134 4 Afghanistan INSERT INTO mytable (country,date,deaths,cases) VALUES (Afghanistan,2020-05-03,4,134); 2 2020-05-03 7 0 Albania INSERT INTO mytable (country,date,deaths,cases) VALUES (Albania,2020-05-03,0,7); 3 2020-05-03 141 6 Algeria INSERT INTO mytable (country,date,deaths,cases) VALUES (Algeria,2020-05-03,6,141);

-- Enter your substitution script into the Substitution script field. - Select a column from Insert variable to add that column variable into the Substitution script field at the current cursor position. - Click the Evaluate button to evaluate your script over every row and show any errors (only available if Run>Auto Run is checked).
+- Enter your substitution script into the Substitution script field. - Select a column from Insert variable to add that column variable into the Substitution script field at the current cursor position. - Click the Evaluate button to evaluate your script over every row.

+- The transform is calculated every time:

+- \circ The Evaluate button is pressed.

+- The Substitute transform item is unselected in the Center pane and script changes have been made without the Evaluate button being clicked.

+- \circ The item upstream of it changes.

-• The new column is added at the right end.
+- The new column is added at the right end.
 You can change the column order with Reorder Cols and the column name with Rename Cols.